Kashmiri language: Geographic distribution and status

 Kashmiri is spoken by roughly five percent of Azad Kashmir's population.
 According to the 1998 Pakistan Census, there were 132,450 Kashmiri speakers in Azad Kashmir.
 Native speakers of the language were dispersed in "pockets" throughout Azad Kashmir, particularly in the districts of Muzaffarabad (15%), Neelam (20%) and Hattian (15%), with very small minorities in Haveli (5%) and Bagh (2%).
 The Kashmiri spoken in Muzaffarabad is distinct from, although still intelligible with, the Kashmiri of the Neelam Valley to the north.
 In Neelam Valley, Kashmiri is the second most widely spoken language and the majority language in at least a dozen or so villages, where in about half of these, it is the sole mother tongue.
 The Kashmiri dialect of Neelum is closer to the variety spoken in northern Kashmir Valley, particularly Kupwara.
 At the 2017 Census of Pakistan, as many as 350,000 people declared their first language to be Kashmiri.

-A process of language shift is observable among Kashmiri-speakers in Azad Kashmir according to linguist Tariq Rahman, as they gradually adopt local dialects such as Pahari-Pothwari, Hindko or move towards the lingua franca Urdu.
+A process of language shift is observable among Kashmiri-speakers in Azad Kashmir according to linguist Tariq Rahman, as they gradually adopt local languages such as Pahari-Pothwari, Hindko or move towards the lingua franca Urdu.
 This has resulted in these languages gaining ground at the expense of Kashmiri.
 There have been calls for the promotion of Kashmiri at an official level; in 1983, a Kashmiri Language Committee was set up by the government to patronise Kashmiri and impart it in school-level education.
-However, the limited attempts at introducing the language have not been successful, and it is Urdu, rather than Kashmiri, that Kashmiri Muslims have seen as their identity symbol.
+However, the limited attempts at introducing the language have not been successful, and it is Urdu, rather than Kashmiri, that Kashmiri Muslims of Azad Kashmir have seen as their identity symbol.
 Rahman notes that efforts to organise a Kashmiri language movement have been challenged by the scattered nature of the Kashmiri-speaking community in Azad Kashmir.

-The Kashmiri language is one of the 22 scheduled languages of India.
-It was a part of the eighth Schedule in the former constitution of the Jammu and Kashmir.
-Along with other regional languages mentioned in the Sixth Schedule, as well as Hindi and Urdu, the Kashmiri language was to be developed in the state.

-Persian began to be used as the court language in Kashmir during the 14th centuries, under the influence of Islam.
-It was replaced by Urdu in 1889 during the Dogra rule.
-In 2020, Kashmiri became an official language in the Union Territory of Jammu and Kashmir for the first time.

-Kashmiri is closely related to Poguli and Kishtwari, which are spoken in the mountains to the south of the Kashmir Valley and have sometimes been counted as dialects of Kashmiri.